-The Corporation has a strong and independent non-executive element and no individual or group dominates its decisionmaking process.
+The Corporation has a strong and independent nonexecutive element and no individual or group dominates its decision-making process.
 The Corporation considers that each of its non-executive members is independent of management and free from any business or other relationship, which could materially interfere with the exercise of their independent judgement.

 There is a clear division of responsibility in that the roles of the Chair and the Accounting Officer are separate.
+Chair and the Accounting Officer are separate.